Florida Space Grant Consortium

 Describe any relevant work, military, or co-op experience, awards, and/or honors.
 (200 words or less)

 The stipends will be paid directly to the students by FSGC through a third party, Education Program Student Services.
-Scholars will be paid a total of $1500, in two stages.
-50% of the stipend will be paid to the student within 14 days of the scholarship start date, provided the students have submitted the paperwork provided to them after the notice of their selection.
-Selected students will be given sufficient time to complete their paperwork.
-The rest 50% will be paid after the submission of the post-launch report that will include the analysis of the data obtained from the launch.
+For the 2022-23 academic year, Scholars will be paid a total of $2,000, in two stages.
+50% of the 2022-23 stipend will be paid to the student within 30 days of the NEBP acceptance date (scheduled Nov.
+2022), provided the students have submitted the paperwork provided to them after the notice of their selection.
+The remaining 50% of the 2022-23 stipend will be paid by March of 2023, provided the students have actively taken part in the project by attending all the required workshops and webinars.

 - Scholars must be US citizens.
 (Permanent residents are not eligible)

-- FSGC College Scholars are required to submit a one-page written summary on how your ideas of careers with NASA and space industry have changed after their scholarship period.
+- FBE Scholars are required to submit a one-page written summary on how your ideas of careers with NASA and space industry have changed after their scholarship period.

 - One-page technical summary on your experience with the ballooning project.

 FSGC reserves the right to require additional information / reports / waivers as may be required to comply with funding agency requirements at any time during the scholarship and within 1 year from the scholarship end date.

 - August 5, 2022 – Request for student scholars released

 - September 9, 2022 – Closing date for student applications

 - September 23, 2022 – Selected Students / FBE Scholars informed

 - December, 2022- Program commences, Scholars paid their first 50% provided they have submitted all the required paperwork.